LCBC-UiO/noas/doc/usage_quickstart.md

 ### The "All" project

 Select "All" if you want to see data for all projects combined.
 Some data is not "shareable", meaning we do not have permission to merge it across projects.
-This non-shareable data excluded in "All".
+This non-shareable data is excluded in "All".
 (Do not merge this data by hand unless you have permission for this.)

 ## 2) Select variables